masugadesign/lab-reports-craft-cms/README.md

 ## Debugging

 Lab Reports writes errors/exceptions to the `storage/logs/labreports.log` file.
 In some cases, some errors may bypass that log and Craft will write them to the `web.log` or `queue.log` files.

+When the Lab Reports `debug` configuration option is enabled, the plugin logs additional information.
+Each debug log line is prefixed with `[DEBUG]`.

 ## Basic Reports